André Esteves

-André Santos Esteves (born July 12, 1968) is a Brazilian billionaire businessman.
-Among Brazilian billionaires, Esteves is ranked sixth with a net worth of US$6.9 billion, according to Forbes, as of March 2025.
+André Santos Esteves (born July 12, 1968) is a Brazilian billionaire businessman and tycoon.
+Among Brazilian billionaires, Esteves is ranked fourth with a net worth of US$20.2 billion, according to Forbes, as of June 2026.
 He is senior partner and chairman at BTG Pactual, the biggest investment bank in Latin America.
-As a philanthropist he is a board member of Conservation International, Inteli and Council on Foreign Relations.
+Under his leadership, the firm has expanded its operations across investment banking, asset management, and, in the 2020s, commodities trading and international markets.

 In 2015, Esteves was accused of obstructing justice.
-In July 2018, after the Federal Public Ministry declared his innocence, he was acquitted by the Federal Court.
-At a meeting on April 29, 2022, the shareholders of the bank reappointed Esteves as board chairman.
+In July 2018, he was acquitted by the Federal Court.
+In April 2022, he was reappointed chairman of BTG Pactual.
+He is a board member of Conservation International, Inteli and Council on Foreign Relations.

 Personal life

 André Esteves was born into a middle-class family in Rio de Janeiro, and obtained his bachelor's degree in computer science from the Federal University of Rio de Janeiro.
-Esteves has three children, and The New York Times writes that "he has driven the same Mercedes pickup for four years and takes only two weeks of vacation a year", though he also owns a Dassault Falcon private jet worth US$50 million.
+Esteves has three children, and The New York Times writes that "he has driven the same Mercedes pickup for four years and takes only two weeks of vacation a year".
 When interviewed about his downtime, "Esteves professes a love of his job, though he also enjoys cinema, wine and good food."

+Esteves is involved in the wine industry.
+In 2012, he acquired the Italian winery Argiano, located in Montalcino, Tuscany, and in 2013 acquired Quinta da Romaneira in Portugal's Douro Valley.
+Under his ownership, Argiano adopted organic farming practices and sustainability initiatives, including the elimination of single-use plastics by 2019.
+In 2023, the Argiano Brunello di Montalcino 2018 was named “Wine of the Year” by Wine Spectator.

 Career

+Early career and Banco Pactual

-After graduating from the Federal University of Rio de Janeiro, André Esteves joined Pactual and within "a year he was a member of the bank's foreign debt trading team, and within two he was managing IPOs and M&A deals."
+As a systems analyst while attending the Federal University of Rio de Janeiro, André Esteves joined Pactual in 1989 and within "a year he was a member of the bank's foreign debt trading team, and within two he was managing IPOs and M&A deals."
 In 1992, Esteves made a partner for helping the bank "to post a 59 percent return on capital".

+UBS Pactual and international experience

+UBS purchased Pactual in December 2006, and became UBS Pactual.
+Esteves led the Latin American operations and later moved to London, where he served as global head of fixed income, currencies, and commodities.

+Formation of BTG Pactual

-UBS purchased Pactual in December 2006, and in June 2008, Esteves left the bank along with key Brazilian partners to create BTG, a global investment company.
-In April 2009, Esteves, along with other partners, purchased Pactual back from UBS for US$2.5 billion.
+June 2008, Esteves left UBS Pactual along with key Brazilian partners to create BTG, a global investment company.
+In April 2009, they purchased Pactual back from UBS for US$2.5 billion.
 He discussed these events an interview for the Creating Emerging Markets project at the Harvard Business School.
 Esteves arrives at his office as early as 6:30 AM and "often calls partners together for meetings as late as 10:00 p.m."
 He also holds regular study meetings with BTG Pactual directors at his home.